< Muscles >

 The cervical ganglia have been concretely described in this neck chapter.
 The lower paravertebral ganglia (lumbar, sacral ganglia) and their splanchnic nerves will be explained in other chapters (Figs. 6-50, 7-17,18).

 The colors of white and gray rami communicantes (Figs. 3-18,19) are best explained by their histological difference.
 Usually, an axon is enclosed by the myelin sheaths composed of white fat; however, postganglionic fibers are an exception in that they are not covered by myelin sheaths.
-Otherwise put, a ramus communicans containing the postganglionic fibers is gray due to the absence of the myelin sheaths.
+A ramus communicans containing the postganglionic fibers is gray due to the absence of the myelin sheaths.
 However, the color difference is not grossly perceived in cadavers.

 Theoretically, the sympathetic nerve with the long postganglionic fiber should be slower than the parasympathetic nerve in conducting impulse (Fig. 3-17).
 However, such difference does not matter for normal physiology.